Can someone have a secret life insurance policy on you?

 And up until 2006, companies were allowed to buy life insurance policies on employees without the employees' knowledge or consent.
 The policies paid out benefits to the employer in the event of an employee death.
 But uproar over these "dead peasant" policies ("An unfortunate name," notes Ashe), put an end to that.
 Now business-owned life insurance policies must have the consent of the insured, too.

-So, you can rest assured knowing that no one is going to receive a big life insurance check without your knowledge.
+So, you can rest assured knowing that it's extremely unlikely no one is going to receive a big life insurance check without your knowledge.
 You can contact the best life insurance companies to discuss their safeguards against fraud.